ashleygrobler04/exp/README.md

 * I probably have to work on the styling.
 Since I am blind, this is not where I shine at all.
 Though I will probs try to do so with AI in the near future.
-* Local storage: Allow for the application to percist data to the local storage, by writing A service that will just save and remove data if and when needed, as we handle expense removal and insertion in A list already, I might aswell just use that list and add it to the local storage service.

 ## Contributing